CJohnston/lapshop1/README.markdown

 == Welcome to Rails

+This is the first part of the class Tutorial on building a Laptop Store

 Rails is a web-application framework that includes everything needed to create database-backed web applications according to the Model-View-Control pattern.